How Important Is Product Content to Your eCommerce Business? Shocking Stats

 How Product Content Influences Consumer Product Purchases

-A good site lacking in great product content is one that does not see the need to reinforce the connection between their customers and the brand.
-This is because the existence of good content draws the consumers in; long enough to continue reading, discovering and clicking, longing to have the brand experience you are communicating to them.
+A good site lacking in great product content is one that doesn’t reinforce the connection between their customers and the brand.

-With strong content, small startups have the opportunity to compete on a global scale with established brands on the web, scaling over the hurdles they may have encountered in the era before digitalization.
+With strong content, small startups have the opportunity to compete on a global scale with established brands on the web.
+They scale the hurdles they may have encountered in the era before digitalization.

 Customer Loyalty is the End Goal

-There is a need for emphasis on this point; the fact a brand has attracted buyers to their site doesn’t necessarily guarantee they’ll remain customers for life.
+Please note, the fact a brand has attracted buyers to their site doesn’t necessarily guarantee they’ll remain customers for life.
 You may argue that getting customers can be a difficult task compared to keeping them, but this isn’t true in the competitive digital space.

 This is especially true for brands that want to achieve deeper customer engagement.
-Through your content, you communicate your expertise in a particular field and build customer trust in your customers.
+With your content, you communicate your expertise in a particular field and build customer trust in your customers.